-EchoStar's deferred tax assets (approximately \$41.5 million at September 30, 1996) relate principally to temporary differences for amortization of original issue discount on the Dish Notes and ESBC Notes, net operating loss carryforwards, temporary differences for depreciation of property and equipment and various accrued expenses which are not deductible until paid.
-No valuation allowance has been provided because EchoStar currently believes it is more likely than not that these deferred tax assets will ultimately be realized.
+EchoStar's deferred tax assets (approximately \$25.5 million at June 30, 1996) relate principally to temporary differences for amortization of original issue discount on the 1994 and 1996 Notes, net operating loss carryforwards and various accrued expenses which are not deductible until paid.
+No valuation allowance has been provided because EchoStar currently believes it is more likely than not that these deferred assets will ultimately be realized.
 If future operating results differ materially and adversely from EchoStar's current expectations, its judgment regarding the need for a valuation allowance may change.